 Risks Our Response to the Risks As at June 30, 2023, the reported amount of total Our substantive procedure in relating to the Long Term loan is Tk.
 1,076,666,662 (Current and Inter-company Loan recognition and measurement Non-current portion).
-The company borrowed fund are following: from National Fittings & Accessories Limited (sister company) for the purpose of acquisition of 1 6 non-current assets and working capital as well. • Checked the recoding of the transaction. • Checked the financial expenses and classification [See note 22.1 to the financial statements] of loan and repayments schedule as well.
+The company borrowed fund are following: from National Fittings & Accessories Limited (sister • Checked the bank statement also with the opening company) for the purpose of acquisition of balance. non-current assets and working capital as well.
+Checked the recoding of the transaction. • Checked the financial expenses and classification [See note 22.1 to the financial statements] of loan and repayments schedule as well.